diespinoza/arduino-node-server/README.md

 This project is a full-stack web application using a NodeJS server hosted on Heroku.
 It has a web interface where you can build a sequence of pre-built animations for your LEDs.
 It serves an API with the data on the sequences you create.
 This API is used to communicate with arduino clients or any other application you desire.
 Together the web interface and the API allow you to control your LEDs from anywhere.

 This application also interacts with a MongoDB database where it stores information about the animation sequences, and the connected devies.
 This project does NOT allow for remote programming of the arduinos.

+Contrary to the name of the server, this project used the FastLED library instead of the Neoixel library to control the LEDs.
+The FastLED library was chosen because it has better documentation and way more functionality.
+The pre-built function that the user can pick from are defined in the arduino file.

+## Lessons Learned:

+- Make absolutely sure that you have the latest version of the Arduino IDE and the lastest WifiNina firmware uploaded to your arduino.
+Old versions of the IDE do not have the latest firmware.

 ## Getting Started with Controlling a Strip of LEDs